 Our topics this term:

-During this term the children will be covering the following units: number and place value, properties of shape, measurement – including money and mass and fractions and statistics.
+During this term the children will be covering the following units: number and place value, addition and subtraction, shape, measurement, multiplication and division, time and fractions.

-Our topic during the spring term is Plants and Animals.
+Our unit during the autumn term is Living Things.
 Through this unit, children will also learn to work scientifically.

-Children will be taught programming through Scratch.
-Internet Safety will also be addressed.
-There will be opportunities to consolidate ICT skills during other subjects, when the class have the use of the laptops.
+Children will be taught Algorithms and how to program the Roamer.
+There will also be opportunities to consolidate ICT skills during other subjects, when the class have the use of the laptops.

 Personal, Social and Health Education:

-Following the SEAL scheme of work, children will work through units that cover ‘Say No to Bullying’ and ‘Going for Goals’.
+Following the SEAL scheme of work, children will work through units that cover New Beginnings and Getting On and Falling Out.

-Maths, English and spellings to be set on Friday for completion by the following Wednesday.
+Maths, English and spellings homework will be set on a Friday, for completion by the following Wednesday.
 Other subject areas may be given.

-In addition pupils will still be expected to read at home at least three times a week as stated in the home/school agreement.
+n addition, pupils will still be expected to read at home at least three times a week, as stated in the home/school agreement.